PerfectBee Logo

 Beekeepers form a surprisingly deep bond with the bees that inhabit our hives, as a relationship that takes on dimensions not always appreciated by the layman.
 Yet it is illuminating to step back and consider the true wonder of the bee well beyond our own colonies.
-Let's look at just a few of the many reasons that bees totally rock our world!
+Let’s look at just a few of the many reasons that bees rock our world!

-They Feed the World
+Bees Feed the World

 Our food chain depends very heavily on the role of the bee as it pollinates.